When you join one of our trips, we want you to have peace of mind.

 The cost of this trip is $2,820, based on double occupancy.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $210.
-After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.
+Have your own room, subject to availability, for a supplemental cost of $210.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should feel comfortable walking three to five miles each day and remaining on their feet for long periods of time.
 We’ll be spending a good amount of time outside and in rural areas—walking up and down stairs, in the forest, and on dirt and cobblestone paths.